-Sleep, always so precious, always so needed, is also always threatened here in my apartment on the 22nd Street Crossroads.
-Like the blessed water of California which brings life to whatever it touches, sleep brings succor to my exhausted and over-stimulated brain.
-I need total immersion in the white canvass of my subconscious and some major attention from Morpheus every night for eight full hours.
-I know everybody needs sleep, but I really, really do.
+Sleep, always so precious, is also always threatened here in my apartment on the 22nd Street Crossroads.
+Like the water of California which brings life to whatever it touches, sleep brings succor to my exhausted, over-stimulated brain.
+I know everybody needs sleep, but I really do.
 The Creely brain is a fragile thing.
-I think our amygdalas, and frontal lobes are troubled.
 Take sleep away from me and I became a mad dog.
 And a paranoid one, too.
-I suffered from insomnia as a young adult; this was because I smoked pot, didn’t exercise and refused to take the advice of my friends to calm down and relax.
+I suffered from insomnia as a young adult because I smoked pot, didn’t exercise and refused to take the advice of my friends to relax.
 I am relaxed, I often snapped at them.
 (Silly me: I was confusing relaxation with disassociation.
 They’re very different things.)

 I was going to go hiking with a friend that Saturday, but they got sick and had to cancel.
 I was left to my own devices.
 The Irish had just legalized same-sex marriage by popular vote.
 (61.1%, if memory serves.
 Erinn Go Bragh!)
-This victory perked me up and I decided to walk to the Castro and take the the tri-color out for a victory lap around Castro and 18th.
-I did this: I walked out into the murk of the unwarrantably grey day, walked into Cliff’s Hardware and bought a small Irish flag.
-The clerk who sold me my petite tricolor said “Are you buying that to celebrate?”
+This victory perked me up.
+I walked to Cliff’s Hardware and bought a small Irish flag intending to take it out for a victory lap.
+The clerk said “Are you buying that to celebrate?”
 I told him I was.
 He said “I’m so surprised!
 Ireland?
-Who a thunk it?
+Who’d a thunk it?
 But I’m so happy!”

 I walked home.
 It was peaceful in the house; my husband was hunched over his computer and my mother-in-law was watching television in our guestroom.
 I decided to continue binge watching 30 Rock on Netflix and did so for about an hour before I heard the unmistakable sound of a car stereo, straining at the limits of its capacity to deliver sound.
 The thudding bass notes, bouncing off my windows, brought me bolt upright.
 It was 10 p.m.

 I did what I always do.
 I waited to see if they’d move along, and then, when they didn’t, I went outside and asked them to turn it down.
-The younger one did so, grudgingly, but cranked it up again minutes later (just in case I’d decided to listen?
-I don’t know.)
-Then I called non-emergency dispatch, and asked them to send a patrol car.
+The younger one did so, grudgingly, but cranked it up again minutes later.
+I asked once again, and got ignored.
+I called non-emergency dispatch, and asked them to send a patrol car.
 “There’s been a shooting,” the dispatcher advised me.
 “It may be a while.”
-I sat on my sofa listening to the rap music with its all-star cast of dicks, niggas, bitches and hos, and waited.
+I sat on my sofa with my chest thudding in time with the music and waited.

 The guy with the bike gestured to the apartment building, and said something I couldn’t hear.
 (It was sold last July and is now advertising an two-bedroom apartment for the 3,495.00.)
 “Fuck that shit,” roared the man enthusiastically.
 “Man, these niggas don’t know nothin’ about this place!
 You see that fucking place?
 That was Jefferson Market, homs!”
 He gestured across the street to Local Cellar, now a high-end “bottle shop” and the former location of Jefferson Market.

 Like Al Capone, Jefferson Market, the “liquor store for bad people” never got busted for its worst offenses.
-Isa’s father, the owner of Jefferson Market, received too many admonitory notices from the ABC for running a disorderly house and so sold his liquor license to Yarom Milgrom, who opened Local Cellar (a store which goes too far in the other direction, if you ask me.
+Isa’s father, the owner of Jefferson Market, received too many admonitory notices from the ABC for running a disorderly house (I take full credit for this) and decided to sell his liquor license to Yarom Milgrom, who opened Local Cellar (a store which goes too far in the other direction, if you ask me.
 It sells 38.00 gin.)

 The teenager laughed, and then glanced sharply to his left.
 “Speak of the devil,” he said.
 The patrol car rolled up, blue and red lights shining.
 The Man in the Red Pants stopped talking, reached inside his car and turned the music off.
 The party was over.